pelectron/static_gui_library/input_handling.md

 - Menu's forward the input to their current page.

-- Pages process the input and decide wether the current item should process an input (edit mode) or if the page should be navigated (navigation mode).
+- Pages process the input and decide wether the current item should process an input (edit mode) or if itself should be navigated (navigation mode).

 - Items process the input received from their page.
-An item either processes the input successfully (sgl::error::no_error), successfully and wants to stop being edited (sgl::error::edit_finished) or with an error (any other sgl::error value).
+An item either processes the input successfully (sgl::error::no_error), successfully and wants to stop being edited (sgl::error::edit_finished) or with an error (any other sgl::error value, which by default also stops edit mode).